 Campaign-related

-All of them should help you make data-driven decisions.
+All of them should help you make data-driven decisions as well as set and achieve sales goals.

-CRM pipeline report.
+Sales pipeline report.
 It enables you to assess the state of affairs in your sales pipeline.
-You'll be able to detect new sales opportunities, set goals for your sales team and forecast your revenue.
-You can filter your sales by territory, time period, type of consumer and other parameters.
+You'll be able to detect new sales opportunities, set goals for your sales team, and forecast your revenue.
+When creating a pipeline, reports can filter your sales by territory, time period, type of consumer, and other parameters.

 Goal progress report.
 When you set a goal for your team, they will need to complete multiple stages to achieve it.
 The report allows you to monitor the productivity of your employees at each phase of achieving the goal.
 You'll understand which measures you should take to boost your team's efficiency.

 Profitability report.
-You'll find out which products bring you the most profit, at which time period and through which sales channels.
+How much revenue does each product bring?
+Which products bring you the most profit?
+At what time and through which sales channels?
 You'll detect those products that perform worse than others and will either fine-tune them or modify your sales strategy for them.
-You'll be able to set more realistic profitability goals for your team.
+With a profitability report you'll be able to set more realistic profitability goals for future sales.

 Sales forecast report.
 Forecasts make sense only if you compare the actual results with what was predicted.
-The report will enable you to see to which extent and in what aspects your forecasts turned out to be true.
+Sales forecast reports will enable you to see to which extent and in what aspects your forecasts turned out to be true.
 You'll use this data to improve your sales strategy and set more realistic goals for your sales team.

 To be efficient, you need to set goals for your team members and track their progress in achieving these goals.
-Here are a few examples of metrics that you might find helpful:
+Here are a few examples of pipeline and channel metrics metrics that you might find helpful:

 Close rate